 One of the biggest challenges I face today is where to put things.
 Not my stethoscope or reflex hammer, but more important things.
-Like ideas.
+Like ideas and media.

 It’s a new problem.
 Until recently doctors had no place to put ideas.
 Sounds odd.
 But think about it … We could share ideas in the surgical lounge with our peers.
 We could share it in the auditorium of the local hospital during a staff meeting.
 There were journals for developed ideas.
 But medical publications are dependent on an invitation from the folks who control the journals.

 Now we have lots of places to put ideas.
 There is a new medical media continuum.
 And there are no editors.

 Here’s what goes through my head when I have an idea:

 What to share | This medical generation’s greatest dilemma